diegocividini/diegocividini/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Diego and I'm a freelance Full-Stack developer and IT student from Bergamo, Italy</h2>

 ###